-If you live in the real world, you know it’s almost impossible to live up that.
+If you live in the real world, you know it’s almost impossible to live up to that.

 Cultured foods as many of you know have unbelievable benefits for the gut, things like Kefir, yogurt, Kombucha, Sauerkraut, Kimchi etc. are fabulous.

-Science is proving there is truth behind the results.
+Science is proving there is the truth behind the results.

 The gist of it is that you absolutely need a healthy ecosystem in order to be healthy.
 Your skin needs a healthy microbiome to be healthy and to look its best.
 When your microbes are ‘happy’ their communities live harmoniously, in balance and life flourishes.

 They also do an amazing job at protecting you from invaders from the outside, other organisms that may cause disease and create havoc in your system or in the health of your skin.
 Peels, micro-dermabrasion, excessive exfoliation as well as antimicrobial soaps, toxic skin and body care products all disturb your precious skin microbiome and are causing a lot of damage to your skin.

 They also strip the natural oil that our skin produces (sebum).
 Sebum feeds the beneficial bacteria which live on our skin and produce immune-boosting fatty acids.